yokeshezumalai/TMDB/README.md

   <br /><br />
  </p>

 # TMDB App - Mobile version of content Listing page developed with Kotlin / MVVM / Dependency Injection - Dagger.
+A simple Android App that displays movies from TMDb

 - Accessed the Open Source TMDB API via RetroFit Network Calls.
 - Used Dagger
 - Created NetworkModule and implemented OkHttpClient inside that.
 - Created a CustomOkHttpInterceptor - We can add a common header for all the API's here
 - Used MVVM - Model View View Model - Fragment - ViewModel - Repo - API
+- Live Data
+- Used Data Binding for views
 - Used AppCache - Cached the data of each and every page using HashMap - key Value - Key will contains the page number and value contains the contents - Just to explain cache can be involved and used.
 I have implemented the cache to avoid the mulitple network calls.
 But again i just saved in the cache, i didn't use it, since its the one page application.
 But it can be used.
-- Used NavGraph component.
+- Used Navigation Graph component.
 - API Unit Testing using Mockito